openstates/blog/content/post/2020-roadmap.md

 #### Casual Web User

-These are users arriving at the site via a web search.
+These are users arriving at the site via a web search, typically looking for information on a specific bill.

 **Goals:** We aim to serve them as quickly as possible, getting them the information they came for quickly & accurately.